datahub-project/datahub/backend-service/README.md

 The backend service provides the RESTful api but more importantly runs the ETL jobs that go and gather the metadata.
 The backend service relies heavily on the mysql wherehows database instance for configuration information and as a location for where the metadata will land.

 The Web UI provides navigation between the bits of information and the ability to annotate the collected data with comments, ownership and more.
-The example below is Hive metadata collected from the Cloudera VM
+The example below is for collecting Hive metadata collected from the Cloudera Hadoop VM

 Configuration notes: